markh55/PP3-Project-blog/README.md

 ### User Stories

-* As a user, I want to browse and read blog posts created by others so I can engage with their content.
+For the design of the blog, I want it to be clean, user-friendly, and easy to navigate for everyone.

+I will achieve this by doing the following:

+* Listing blog posts clearly
-* As a logged-in user, I want to edit my own blog posts so I can update or improve my content.
+* Allowing logged-in users to edit or delete only their own posts or comments

-* As a logged-in user, I want to delete my blog posts so I can remove content I no longer want to share.

-* As a user, I want a simple and responsive layout with clear navigation so I can easily find what I’m looking for.
+* Enabling visitors to browse and read posts without needing to log in
+* Creating a responsive layout that works well on all screen sizes

-* As a developer, I want to ensure blog posts are stored in a relational database linked to user accounts so that data is organized and secure.
+* Storing all blog posts in a relational database linked to user accounts for secure management

 ### Wireframes